mocks-server/website/docs/configuration/how-to-change-settings.md

 ## Configuration file

-Mocks Server searches for configuration files in `process.cwd()`. [`Cosmiconfig`](https://github.com/davidtheclark/cosmiconfig) is used to provide this feature, so it is compatible with next files formats:
+Mocks Server searches for a configuration file in the `process.cwd()` by default. [`Cosmiconfig`](https://github.com/davidtheclark/cosmiconfig) is used to provide this feature, so it is compatible with next file names and formats:

 * A `mocks` property in a `package.json` file
 * A `.mocksrc file with JSON or YAML syntax.`